openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 12: Maximum Level

 Maximum Dimmer Level
-The Maximum Light level of the dimmer.
+<p&gtThe Maximum Light level of the dimmer.
 Typically there is no visible difference when the dimming level reaches a point in the range 75 - 90, and the installer should set this value to the lowest value where no change is visible.
-The default value of 90 is usually OK.
+The default value of 90 is usually OK.</p&gt
 Values in the range 1 to 99 may be set.

 The manufacturer defined default value is ```90```.